 Health insurance in Tanzania

 Expats typically use private medical facilities in Tanzania and will require private health insurance.
-Although private health insurance coverage is not widespread among the local population, it is essential for expats to have comprehensive coverage.
+Although private health insurance coverage remains limited among the local population, with more than three-quarters of Tanzanians lacking any insurance coverage, it is essential for expats to have comprehensive coverage.
 Expats should ensure that they choose a plan that covers them for different kinds of treatments in Tanzania and abroad, as well as emergency air evacuation.

 Medicines and pharmacies in Tanzania